SilentSib/openmediavault-rsync-prometheus/README.md

 ## Raison d'être of this plugin

 I love OMV.
 I do.
 And the rsync cronjobs are a core feature in my usage of the software.
-So much so that I've been wanting some level of prometheus integration foe a while.
-The emails are nice but I wanted alertw to fire when something was not working instead of manually checking the body of each email every day.
+So much so that I've been wanting some level of prometheus integration for a while.
+The emails are nice but I wanted alerts to fire when something was not working instead of manually checking the body of each email every day.
 That's why I wanted something like this.

 But because I have no time to dive deeply in the internals, I figured that a LLM could maybe help, which it did.